turingschool/lesson_plans/ruby_02-web_applications_with_ruby/introduction_to_bootstrap.markdown

 ## Learning Goals

+* We will be working with [this](https://github.com/mikedao/intro-to-bootstrap) repo

 * Understand what Bootstrap is and its capabilities.
 * Learn how to get started with the Bootstrap files and understand how to use the the file and CDN versions.